Creating a Sequence

 About Flux

-, since it can emit more than one element, we can create one from the most common objects that represent or can contain many elements:
+, since it can emit more than one element, we can create one from the most common objects that represent or can contain many elements.

-// To create a Flux from another Publisher
+from another Publisher

 static <T> Flux<T> from(Publisher<? extends T> source)